WPinJan/Design_of_Chip_Security_portfolio/README.md

 - **Lab2** – Design and verification of the complete hash algorithm
 - **Lab3** – FPGA prototyping of the hash algorithm

 In the report of the labs, there are block diagram, module structure, FSM flow chart, waveform by wavedrom.
-Also note that all design rtl code and testbench included testcase are designed by myself.
+Also note that all design RTL code and testbench including testcase are designed by myself.

 ---